 Examples of the types of Service Learning placements students have had in the past include:

 Evaluations and Academic Credits

 You complete written assignments in addition to field work visits, and volunteer placements.
 With homeschool approval you receive 3 credits and a grade for the seminar based on your performance at the assigned volunteer placement, participation in seminar sessions, and various assignments.

-IES Abroad Buenos Aires organizes field study trips that complement IES Abroad courses and contribute to a general knowledge of Argentine culture and society.
-Past field study excursions include:
+Course-related excursions are academic trips associated with courses.
+They are organized to complement IES Abroad courses and contribute to a general knowledge of Argentine culture and society.
+Participation is based on course registration.